 When the sun shines from a clear blue sky and the thermometer reaches a simmering 34 °C, there is not really much else to do than to get into the water as soon as possible.
 We are in the middle of Austria, more accurately by the river Traun in Upper Austria.
 Eight people, neoprene dressed […]

-Linz is one of the main economic powerhouses of Austria, basing its reputation as such, on a vast industrial complex on the southern banks of the Danube.
-Despite its reputation as an industrial city, Linz has a lot to offer tourists.
-You and your family would find plenty to see and do for a few […]
+Linz is one of the main economic powerhouses of Austria, basing its reputation as such on a vast industrial complex on the southern banks of the Danube.
+However, despite its reputation as an industrial city, Linz has a lot to offer tourists.
+You and your family would find plenty to see and do for a […]

 Almtal is a real gem.
 Not a big secret, but still not discovered by everyone.
 I guess that there are not any massive ski resorts or other mass tourism facilities in place.
 However, this does not mean that the area is lacking attractions.
 On the contrary, I found plenty of activities to keep me busy […]